pixel

 Bolz Young Artist Competition

-The four semi-finalists compete in The Final Forte, which we anticipate will be broadcast on PBS Wisconsin and Wisconsin Public Radio.
-Each winner receives a $2000 scholarship and the Marian Bolz Prize for Distinguished Musical Achievement or the Steenbock Youth Music Award.
-Up to two Honorable Mention scholarships of $1000 may also be awarded.
+Four finalists compete in the third and final round of the Bolz Young Artist Competition, The Final Forte, which will be broadcast on PBS Wisconsin and Wisconsin Public Radio.
+Each winner receives a $2000 scholarship and either the Marian Bolz Prize for Distinguished Musical Achievement or the Steenbock Youth Music Award.
+The first place winner will perform on the Spring Young People’s Concert for an audience of their peers on Thursday, March 5, 2026, at 10:00 a.m.
+Two Honorable Mention scholarships of $1000 will also be awarded.

 Thank you to our partners